pijng/moonlogs/docs/docs/usage/basics.md

 ## 3. Create domain schemas

-Now you need to create a `schema` to which you will send events.
+Now you need to create a `schema` to which you will send records.
-A `schema` is a kind of container for aggregating events of a specific business scenario or functional block.
+A `schema` is a kind of container for aggregating records of a specific business scenario or functional block.

 Examples of schemas could include: Online payments, User change history, SMS authentication, Export reports by email, etc.